 40 years after The Dick Van Dyke Show (1961), Allan Brady wants to hire Rob and Sally to write his eulogy - in order to win a bet with his wife.
 Although they don't want to do it, he offers them a huge amount of money.
 If Rob takes the job, Laura could open her dream dance studio.
-Written by

 Did You Know?